<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1105914794266512&amp;ev=PageView&amp;noscript=1">

 Key takeaways from this nutritional approach include:

-2. Incorporating nutrient-dense whole foods
+2. Nutrient-dense whole foods

 3. Protein